Children's Homes Regulation 44 Visits Guidance and Procedures

 5. Health Care Planning

-Each LAC young person should have full health record and a health Care Plan; we want to be confident that staff are taking a proactive approach to promoting the health of each child and young person.
-Monitoring and promoting the health of looked after children is particularly important as changes of carers and possibly doctors, dentists and opticians can lead to gaps in knowledge about the child's health needs and medical history.
+Each CLA young person should have full health record and a health Care Plan; we want to be confident that staff are taking a proactive approach to promoting the health of each child and young person.
+Monitoring and promoting the health of children looked after is particularly important as changes of carers and possibly doctors, dentists and opticians can lead to gaps in knowledge about the child's health needs and medical history.
 You may want confirm dental checks and medicals have been done.

 For young people using short breaks health needs should be noted in the young person`s profile.
 Where the young person has complex health needs there should be additional protocols and evidence of staff training packages.